Reviewed by Amy Baker Dennis, PhD, FAED

 - The repeated regurgitation is not due to a medication condition (e.g., gastrointestinal condition).

-- The behavior does not occur exclusively in the course of anorexia nervosa, bulimia nervosa, BED, or avoidant/restrictive food intake disorder.
+- The behavior does not occur exclusively in the course of anorexia nervosa, bulimia nervosa, binge eating disorder, or avoidant/restrictive food intake disorder.

 - If occurring in the presence of another mental disorder (e.g., intellectual developmental disorder), it is severe enough to warrant independent clinical attention.

 Once a physical cause for rumination disorder has been ruled out, the most common way rumination disorder is treated involves a combination of breathing exercises and habit reversal.
-A child with rumination disorder is taught to recognize the signs and situations when rumination is likely, and then they learn diaphragmatic breathing techniques to use after eating that prevent them from regurgitating their food.
+A person with rumination disorder is taught to recognize the signs and situations when rumination is likely, and then they learn diaphragmatic breathing techniques to use after eating that prevent them from regurgitating their food.
 They eventually learn to prevent the rumination habit by replacing it with deep breathing techniques.
+If a person does not respond to these breathing techniques, other behavioral therapies such as biofeedback can be helpful.
+Beyond behavioral therapies, if an individual continues to experience symptoms provider’s may recommend taking certain types of medication (Baclofen and tricyclic antidepressants).